openziti/ziti-doc/docusaurus/docs/guides/deployments/10-linux/20-router/30-configuration.md

 ### Private Key

-The [`identity`](/reference/30-configuration/conventions.md#identity) configuration section is conventional for routers and controllers, but the `key` sub-property behaves differently for routers.
+The [`identity`](/reference/30-configuration/conventions.md#identity) configuration section is common to routers and controllers, but the `key` sub-property behaves differently for routers.
 If a private key exists in the path, then it will be used to sign router enrollment certificate requests.
 If it does not exist, then a private key will be locally generated and stored in that path.

 If present, the `server_key` signs the router's server certificate request.
 Otherwise, the `key` sub-property is used for both client and server certificate.